ibm-cloud-docs/cis/compression-concepts.md

 |`vary_header_present`|The origin web server sent a `Vary` header with a value other than `accept-encoding`.|If the origin web server is attempting to support WebP, disable WebP at the origin web server and let Polish perform the WebP conversion.|
 {: caption="Common Cf-Polished statuses" caption-side="bottom"}

-Optimization still works when `accept-encoding` is not the only value in the `Vary` header.
+Optimization still works when `accept-encoding` isn't the only value in the `Vary` header.
 {: note}